Chinese yam (Shan Yao) Benefits in Traditional Chinese Medicine (TCM)

 Fresh Chinese yam

-Take precautions when you are washing and cutting the fresh Chinese yam because it will make your hands very itchy (for most people).
-Try to wear gloves when cutting fresh yam to avoid your hands having itchy sensations after that.
+Take precautions when you are washing and cutting the fresh Chinese yam because the sticky substance on the Chinese yam (after de-skinning) can make your skin itchy (for most people).
+You may want to wear gloves when cutting fresh Chinese yam to avoid direct contact with your hands.

 two types of Chinese yam